RadoslavKK/Electronics_eWarehouse_Java_MongoDB_Atlas/README.md

 ## Using : MongoDB Atlas and Maven.

 - This is a learning project aimed at helping me explore **MongoDB Atlas** and enhance my **Java development skills**.
-- The project is still a work in progress—some bugs remain to be resolved.
+- The project is still in progress-some bugs remain to be resolved.

 ### Future plans include: